John-Otago/PhD-Plus/README.md

 #### Problem-Solving
 - [Optional] **Change: Principles of Problem Formation and Problem Resolution** (P Watzlawick et al., [1974] 2011, W. W. Norton & Company)
 - [Optional] **Nudge: The Final Edition** (RH Thaler & CR Sunstein, 2021, Penguin Books) || *Read it if you haven’t heard about ‘nudge’.*
+- Many other books above have also covered decision-making and problem-solving.

-Goal-setting, decision-making, problem-solving, and risk-taking are all important and integral to our work and life.
-Read widely on these topics so you'll see the connections, but keep in mind that practice (real-life experience) is always more important than theoretical knowledge on paper.
+Goal-setting, decision-making, problem-solving, and risk-taking are important and integral to our work and life.
+Read widely on these topics so you'll see the connections, but keep in mind that practice is always more important than theoretical knowledge on paper.

 ### 7.4 The Overlooked & Undervalued
 - Books to be added later.

 There are things that they won’t teach and you won’t learn in graduate school, and there are unorthodox approaches that conventional academics may frown upon.

-This kind of omission will create blind spots that you miss, especially those things that are important in real life but rarely discussed in the ivory tower.
+This kind of omission will create blind spots that you'll miss, especially those things that are important in real life but rarely discussed in the ivory tower.

 I will add a few books and relevant resources to this section.